 Research Experience for Undergraduates in Computer and Data Science

-The Research Experience for Undergraduates (REU) in Computer and Data Science is a 10-week summer undergraduate research program in the general area of Data Science, generously funded by a gift from Google, LLC.
+The Research Experience for Undergraduates (REU) in Computer and Data Science is a 10-week summer undergraduate research program in the general area of Computer and Data Science, generously funded by a gift from Google, LLC.

 What Is Data Science?

-Data science is the science of extracting actionable knowledge from large and complex data repositories, where “complex” may refer to the modality of the data (images, time series, text, as well as traditional tabular data) or other facets of the data in question (data can be complex because they are geographically distributed, or characterized by the ubiquity of missing or inaccurate values).
-It has quickly become a critical enabling capability in many different fields: science, healthcare, energy, manufacturing, finance, and many others.
+Data science is an interdisciplinary field of study, encompassing sub-areas of computer science, statistics, electrical engineering, and applied mathematics.
+It is the science of extracting actionable knowledge from large and complex data repositories, where “complex” may refer to the modality of the data (images, time series, text, as well as traditional tabular data) or other facets of the data in question (data can be complex because they are geographically distributed, or characterized by the ubiquity of missing or inaccurate values).
+Data Science has quickly become a critical enabling capability in many different fields: science, healthcare, energy, manufacturing, finance, and many others.
 Data can be used to train algorithms that are more accurate than experienced doctors in recognizing early-state tumors.
 It can also be used to predict when it is time to do preventative maintenance on a multi-million dollar machine, before a catastrophic failure.
 Data can be used to detect fraudulent activity in credit card transactions.
 Furthermore, it is becoming a core enabler for detecting and preventing cyberattacks.
-Data science is an interdisciplinary field of study, encompassing sub-areas of computer science, statistics, electrical engineering, and applied mathematics.

-- Majors in computer science, statistics, applied mathematics, electrical engineering, or applied/pure mathematics
+- Majors in computer science, data science, statistics, applied mathematics, electrical engineering, or applied/pure mathematics

-- Some knowledge of computer programming in a language such as Python or Java is required
+- Some knowledge of computer programming in a language such as Python or Java is required.
+Python is strongly preferred

 - International students must be enrolled at a US university